wguanlab/wguanlab.github.io/_pages/member.md

     image: Ujwal_Jibhkate.png
     content: >
       Graduate Student, Data Science <br>
       Ujwal Jibhkate is a Graduate Research Assistant in the Guan Lab and a Master of Science in Data Science student at Indiana University, Bloomington.
-He joined the lab in Fall 2025 and is currently working on developing foundation model applications for HIV RNA sequencing, with a specific focus on identifying Drug Resistance Mutations (DRMs).
+He joined the lab in Fall 2025 and is currently working on developing foundation model applications for HIV RNA sequencing, with a specific focus on identifying Drug Resistance Mutations.
 His research interests include applied AI in genomics, bioinformatics, and end-to-end MLOps for scientific research.
 Prior to joining the Guan Lab, he worked for two years as a Software Engineer at IBM and earned a Bachelor of Engineering in Electrical Engineering with minor in Computer Science from Ramdeobaba University, India.
     image_circular: false # crops the image to make it circular
     more_info: Ujwal Jibhkate

   - align: left
     image: Lakshmi Bhanu Aravind Nidamartyv.png